 It’s been a while since I have had an Alice in Wonderland attack.
 I’ve maybe had 10 episodes in my entire VM journey.
 However, my light sensitivity can also cause migraine aura so debilitating my whole vision goes gray, which is what happened the other night.
 These types of attacks used to make me have a full-fledged panic attack, (and still cause a little anxiety) but almost 5 years later, I know what is going on with my body.
 I take a deep breath and resort to my emergency tool kit.

-The minute I see my vision is becoming cloudy or I see rainbow worms squiggle across my eyeballs, I pop on my Migraine Shields.
+The minute I see my vision is becoming cloudy or I see rainbow worms squiggle across my eyeballs, I pop on my light sensitivity glasses.
 They will provide relief enough for me to grab my medications.